 As is true of other building trades, carpentry work is sometimes strenuous.
-Prolonged standing, climbing, bending, and kneeling often are necessary.
+Prolonged standing, climbing, bending, and kneeling are often necessary.
 Carpenters risk injury working with sharp or rough materials, using sharp tools and power equipment, and working in situations where they might slip or fall.
 Although many carpenters work indoors, those that work outdoors are subject to variable weather conditions.

 Some carpenters change employers each time they finish a construction job.
 Others alternate between working for a contractor and working as contractors themselves on small jobs, depending on where the work is available.